01 of 10

 What You Will Need

-- Large bowl of water to soak the beans
+- A large bowl of water to soak the beans

 - Olla, stock pot or crock pot to cook the beans